ostadabbas/isp-gpm/README.md

 This is the code for the following paper:

-Shangjun Liu, Sarah Ostadabbas  [Inner Space Preserving - Generative Pose Machine] (https://arxiv.org/abs/1701.01370), ECCV 2018.  !!!! change link! !!!
+S. Liu, S. Ostadabbas, “Inner Space Preserving Generative Pose Machine,” accepted for publication in the European Conference on Computer Vision (ECCV’18), September 8-14, 2018, Munich, Germany.

 Check the [project page](http://www.northeastern.edu/ostadabbas/2018/07/23/inner-space-preserving-generative-pose-machine/) for more materials.
 ![GPM frame](images/GPMframe.PNG)